Glossary & Lingo

 source assessment

 Source water assessments (SWAs) provide information about sources of drinking water used by public water systems.
-SWAs are studies or reports developed by states to help local governments, water utilities, and others protect sources of drinking water.
+SWAs are studies or reports developed by water suppliers with participation from technical advisors.

 source water

-Source water is the raw, untreated ground water and surface water that supplies your water intake or well.
+Source water is the raw, untreated groundwater and/or surface water that supplies your water intake or well.

 surface water

-All water naturally open to the atmosphere (rivers, lakes, reservoirs, streams, impoundments, seas, estuaries, etc.); also refers to springs, wells, or other collectors that are directly influenced by surface water.
+All water naturally open to the atmosphere (rivers, lakes, reservoirs, streams, impoundments, seas, estuaries, ice caps, glaciers, etc.).
+It also refers to springs, wells, or other collectors that are directly influenced by surface water.

 swab or scour